Camp FAQs

 Do you have Early Care or After Care?

-Yes, we offer Early Care and After Care.
-Early Care is $5 a day, and After Care is $5 a day ($10 per day for both, $50 per week for both).
-Prior early and after-care reservations must be made to ensure proper staffing.
+Yes, we offer Early Care for $5 a day and After Care for $5 a day per child.
+Prior reservations for Early and After Care must be made in order to ensure proper staffing.

 Dress comfortably and dress for mess – jeans, shorts, t-shirts are perfect!

-Closed toe shoes are required.
-No flip flops, crocs, roller shoes or high heel shoes allowed.
+Closed-toe shoes are required.
+No flip flops, Crocs, wheelies, or high-heeled shoes allowed.

-Can I request my child be put in the same group as a friend?
+Can I request that my child be put in the same group as a friend?

-Certainly, let us know at time of registration and we will do our best to accommodate your request.
-Note: Requests for an older child to be with a younger child will be honored only with the older child in with the younger group.
+Certainly, let us know at the time of registration, and we will do our best to accommodate your request.
+Note: Requests for an older child to be with a younger child will be honored only if the older child joins the younger group and pending space.

 What should my child bring?

-• Campers will need to bring a lunch (with utensils if needed) and two snacks each day; we suggest an extra snack if child is staying for After Care.
+• Campers need to bring a lunch (with utensils if needed) and 2 snacks each day; we suggest an extra snack if the child is staying for aftercare.

-• We suggest campers ages 4-5 bring a change of clothes in their backpack and a comfort object for quiet time (blanket, stuffed animal, etc.).
+• We suggest that campers ages 4-5 bring a change of clothes in their backpack and a comfort object for quiet time (e.g., a blanket or stuffed animal).

-• Please label all backpacks, lunch bags with child’s name.
+• Please label all backpacks and lunch bags with the child’s name.

 • Sunscreen for outdoor play times; we will only apply with parent permission.

-• Necessary medications labeled with camper name, dosage info, doctor – a medical waiver /information form must be on file with permission to administer.
+• Necessary medications labeled with camper name, dosage info, and doctor info – a medical waiver /information form must be on file with permission to administer and handed directly to the Camp Director.

 What should my child NOT bring to camp?